 The setup menu updates to an overview of the selected settings.
 Below the details you can find the "Edit conditions" and the "Disable predictive mode" link options.

 - The view is updated so that the first 80% of the focus chart corresponds to the recent past, and the remaining 20% of the picture refers to the near future.

 - Predictive mode automatically adds layers and updates them based on similarity with the actual, visible trends.
 The base period is indicated with a solid line, and the added layers are shown in dotted lines.

 - Predictive time periods are identified based on the data in the context time range, with exception of data that is filtered out.
 The number of layers and the minimally required similarity can be controlled by changing the settings.

-To switch off predictive mode, click on the blue predictive mode icon situated at the top right of the focus chart.
-Alternatively, click the "Disable predictive mode" button at the base of the "PREDICTIVE MODE" panel situated left of the focus chart.
+Clicking the "Edit conditions" option returns you to the setup menu where you can adjust the settings.
+To switch off predictive mode, click on the blue predictive mode icon situated in the view bar on the right.
+Alternatively, click the "Disable predictive mode" button at the base of the overview menu situated on the left of the focus chart.